 Sample LED Measurement Setup

 Ocean Optics offers various spectral tools for relative and absolute irradiance measurements.
 A typical irradiance application is measurement of the absolute spectral intensity and color of LEDs.
-In this setup we show a Torus spectrometer connected via fiber to an integrating sphere, which collects the sample.
+In this setup we show an Ocean HDX spectrometer connected via fiber to an integrating sphere, which collects the sample.

 A NIST-traceable power supply powers the LED and adjusts the drive current.
 The power and color of the LED are determined by comparing the LED to a radiometrically calibrated VIS-NIR source (not pictured) designed for use with an integrating sphere.
 Operating software completes the system and is used to calculate features such as dominant and central wavelength.